 Is La Roche-Posay owned by a parent that is not cruelty-free?

 Yes, they are owned by L’Oréal.
+L’Oréal is on the animal testing brands list on the PETA website.
 Some months ago I explained why I don’t consider L’Oréal to be cruelty-free.

 Is La Roche-Posay certified cruelty-free?